 Your community pharmacy can discuss bowel health with you and also give details of bowel screening tests that are available.

-Of course, prevention is always better than a cure and while no cancer is completely preventable, it is estimated that changes in diet and physical activity could reduce the incidence of bowel cancer by up to 55%.
+Of course, prevention is always better than a cure and while no cancer is completely preventable, it is estimated that changes in diet and physical activity could reduce the incidence of bowel cancer.
 Bowel Cancer Australia has helpful tips and hints on its website.